mayaemi/WiserTester/README.md

 ## Generate Recordings

-Process HAR files and save POST request data as JSON:
+Process HAR files and save POST request data from the relevant debug tab as JSON files:

 ### Command-Line Arguments